INFORMATION FOR TOWN FANS

 Disabled Supporters Parking

-Note: There are planned engineering works on the Ipswich to London route on the day of the match with buses replacing trains between Ingatestone and Newbury Park – this adds around an hour to normal journey times between London and Ipswich.
+There are no planned engineering works on the Ipswich to London route on the day of the match.

 The nearest local railway station to St. Andrew’s is Bordesley which is a ten minute walk from St. Andrew’s.
 This service is only available on matchdays.
 Note, that Bordesley is only served by trains from Birmingham Snow Hill and Birmingham Moor Street so you will need to change stations on foot if you arrive into Birmingham New Street.

-Birmingham New Street is approximately a 20 – 25 minute walk from St. Andrew’s.
+Birmingham New Street is just over a half hour walk from St. Andrew’s.

 Walking from Bordesley station